CWRU Policies for Teaching Assistant Training

 Undergraduate TA Training

 Undergraduate students are employed in a variety of teaching and grading roles across campus.
 UTA roles may include, but are not limited to, recitation leader, lab instructor, and grader.
-These experiences can be both educational and beneficial to the undergraduate acting as a teaching assistant and can greatly aid the faculty member being assisted to deliver a high quality experience for the students enrolled in the course.
+These experiences can be both educational and beneficial to the undergraduates acting as a teaching assistant and can greatly aid the faculty members being assisted to deliver a high-quality experience for the students enrolled in the course.

 CWRU encourages the responsible use of undergraduate teaching assistants (UTAs).
 Since undergraduate students may have limited experience in delivering instruction and/or dealing with complex academic situations, CWRU recognizes the special obligation to provide adequate mentoring and guidance for UTAs so they can properly fulfill their duties.
 The guidelines listed below are intended to provide the structure for the responsible involvement of undergraduates in teaching assistant roles.